gsajko/blog/content/projects/testing_data.md

 toc: true
 ---

-# Why
+## Why
-Data Validation
+### Data Validation
-I you use python, I hope you use some tool to help you validate and test code you are writing, for example `pytest`, or `pylint`.
+If you use python, I hope you use some tool to help you validate and test the code you are writing, for example `pytest`, or `pylint`.
 But we should also test validity of the data.

-For example missing values could be very problematic for some models, so it's better to recognize errors in our dataset before we load them into model (or even before we start pre-processing)
+For example, missing values could be very problematic for some models, so it's better to recognize errors in our dataset before we load them into a model (or even before we start pre-processing)

-# How
+## How
 Enter [Great Expectations](https://greatexpectations.io/).

-I really don't know how people managed data validation and testing before - my guess would be ❗️❗️❗️
+I don't know how people managed data validation and testing before - my guess would be writing lots of `assert` python code.
 {{< tweet 1369385679080325149 >}}

+Goku, I want to know how did people managed data validation!

-I heard people many times mention this tool, but was kind of intimidated and expected something complex, but this is far from truth.
+I heard people many times mention this tool, but was kind of intimidated and expected something complex, but this is far from the truth.
 It's really easy to use.
 For my simple project following along [Getting started tutorial](https://docs.greatexpectations.io/en/latest/guides/tutorials/getting_started.html) was enough.

 To start you need to install it:

 For me it was:

 `poetry add great_expectations`

 Then you can init your project

  `great_expectations init`

-If you didn't configured Datasource, don't worry, just run `init` again.
-But at first passed this step.
+If you didn't configure Datasource at this moment, don't worry, just run `init` again.
+I at first passed on on this step.

 To build intuition about Greater Expectations I followed [Made with ML tutorial](https://madewithml.com/courses/mlops/testing/#data).

-Just create an Jupyter Notebook for prototyping.
+Just create a Jupyter Notebook for prototyping.
 I had my dataset loaded in `pandas` DataFrame.
 You need to wrap it load it into `PandasDataset`.